Christmas Lights All Year Round

 Most fireplaces are rarely used because having a real fire involves lots of fuss and muss.
 So, if you have a fireplace, why not have a faux fire?

-Use bright LEDs to create a cheery warm glow.
+Use bright LED Christmas lights to create a cheery warm glow.
 Weave the lights amongst some faux logs to create the delightful feel of a fire without the expense, the mess, and the danger of a real fire.

 Christmas Light Art